viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Here's how to get started:

-1. Install [Go](https://go.dev/dl/) on your local development computer and on your robot's computer.
+1. Install [Go](https://go.dev/dl/) on both your local development computer and on your robot's computer.

 1. [Create and connect](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot) to your robot.